'Massive' Building Tumbles Down Steep California Cliff - NewsBreak

 'Massive' Building Tumbles Down Steep California Cliff

-A "massive" World War II era building tumbled down a cliff in California amid recent heavy rain that has plagued the region for the last couple of weeks.
+A "massive" World War II era building tumbled down a cliff in California amid recent heavy rain that has plagued the region for the last few weeks.
 According to The Sacramento Bee , the building slid down a 200-foot cliff at Fort Funston in San Francisco on Monday.
-Golden State National Recreation Area Alerts took to Twitter to warn beachgoers of the incident, and to share photos of the structure after it took a tumble down the large cliff.
+Golden State National Recreation Area Alerts took to Twitter to warn beachgoers of the incident and to share photos of the structure after it took a tumble down the large cliff.

 "Beachcombers at Fort Funston will share the beach today with a WWII military structure undermined when saturated bluff sand slid onto the beach.
 Thanks to @sffdpio for safety assistance.
 Visitors are encouraged to follow postal trailhead signs and be attentive to surroundings.
 Coastal agencies encourage visitors to exercise caution around post-storm saturated hillsides and coastal bluffs as they enjoy sunny days after weeks indoors," the posts read.